 Make the Filling

 - Once the mixture is smooth and pink as you like it.
 You might want to taste-test for sweetness.
 Then pour mixture over crust, cover the pan loosely with a cloth (not touching the wet surface) to avoid freezer burn, and freeze for at least 6 hours.

-- You want to remove it at that point to cut slices.
-To cut the slices, take the cake out of the pan and set it on a flat surface.
+- To cut the slices, take the cake out of the pan and set it on a flat surface.
 Heat a very sharp smooth knife in a large pot of boiling water.
 Have a cloth nearby to wipe the knife between cuttings and between dips in water.